Which is Better for Sensitive Skin: Mineral or Chemical SPF?

 When it comes to reapplying sunscreen throughout the day, it is best to use the same formula you applied in the morning for better layering and results.

-However, if you don’t have your original sunscreen on hand, it’s okay to layer a different one.
 Whether it’s mineral or chemical, consistency with SPF application and reapplication is the most important factor in protecting your skin.

 We also have advice on how to reapply sunscreen over makeup, which you can explore further in our guide here.